-The FRACTION FINDER ULTRA consists of a new, significantly more sensitive sensor, and in most cases, a GL18 Chroma Adapter or sanitary flange Sight Glass.
-However, please note that it uses the same touch-screen digital display and software as the standard FRACTION FINDER package.
+The FRACTION FINDER ULTRA consists of a sensor that is over 10X more sensitive than our standard sensor, and in most cases, a GL18 Chroma Adapter or sanitary flange-style Sight Glass.
+However, please note that it currently uses the same touch-screen digital display and software as the standard FRACTION FINDER package.